hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 ## Complete

-Congratulations, you have completed how to fork Hedera testnet and fork test your Hedera smart contract.
+Congratulations, on completing the tutorial on how to fork Hedera Testnet on the latest block.

 You have learned how to:
 * [x] Deploy your smart contract to Hedera Testnet using `forge create`